-1.2 Environmental tips
+1.3 Environmental tips

-- Be considerate of the environment. - Remember that: All kinds of waste water and household waste are not to be disposed of in drains or in the open countryside. - On board, collect waste water only in the waste water tank or if necessary in other containers designed for that purpose. - Only empty the waste water tank and toilet cassette or sewage tank at disposal stations at the camping or caravan sites, which are especially provided for this purpose.
-When stopping in towns and communities, observe the instructions at caravan sites or ask where there are disposal stations. - ▷ Empty waste water tank as often as possible, even when it is not completely full (hygiene). - ▷ If possible, flush out waste water tank and, if necessary, drainage pipe with fresh water every time it is emptied. - Never allow the toilet cassette or sewage tank to become too full.
-Empty the toilet cassette or sewage tank frequently, at the latest as soon as the level indicator lights up. - Separate household waste according to glass, tin cans, plastic and wet waste also when on a journey.
+- ▷ Be considerate of the environment. - Remember that: All kinds of waste water and household waste are not to be disposed of in drains or in the open countryside. - On board, collect waste water only in the waste water tank or if necessary in other containers designed for that purpose. - Only empty the waste water tank and toilet cassette or sewage tank at disposal stations at the camping or caravan sites, which are especially provided for this purpose.
+When stopping in towns and communities, observe the instructions at caravan sites or ask where there are disposal stations. - Empty waste water tank as often as possible, even when it is not completely full (hygiene). - ▶ If possible, flush out waste water tank and, if necessary, drainage pipe with fresh water every time it is emptied. - Never allow the toilet cassette or sewage tank to become too full.
+Empty the toilet cassette or sewage tank frequently, at the latest as soon as the level indicator lights up. - ▷ Separate household waste according to glass, tin cans, plastic and wet waste also when on a journey.
 Enquire at the town or community authority about disposal points.
-Household waste is not to be disposed of in waste paper baskets which are situated at car parks. - Empty waste bins as often as possible into the containers provided for this purpose.
-This helps to avoid unpleasant smells and an accumulation of rubbish on board.

-- ▶ When parked, do not allow the engine to run more than necessary.
+Household waste is not to be disposed of in waste paper baskets which are situated at car parks. - When parked, do not allow the engine to run more than necessary.
 When running idle, a cold engine releases more contaminants than usual.
-The running temperature of the engine is achieved more quickly whilst the vehicle is in motion. - Use an environmentally-friendly WC chemical agent for the WC which can also be biologically degraded and only use small doses. - ▶ When staying in towns and communities for long periods, search for parking areas that are specially reserved for motorhomes.
+The running temperature of the engine is achieved more quickly whilst the vehicle is in motion. - Use an environmentally-friendly WC chemical agent for the WC which can also be biologically degraded and only use small doses. - When staying in towns and communities for long periods, search for parking areas that are specially reserved for recreational vehicles.
 Enquire at the town or community authority about parking spaces.